HydraLM81/sendInput/README.md

 `bool recurse=0` OPTIONAL;  tells the function if it is to hold the keys down simultaniously (used for keyboard shortcuts).
 Automatically set to false

-`int waitAll=0` OPTIONAL; tells the function how long to hold all the characters (if recurse is set to true, don't use this; not tested)
+`int waitAll=0` OPTIONAL; tells the function how long to hold all the characters (if recurse is set to true, bugs may occur; not tested) Automatically set to 0

-`int waitIndv[]=0` OPTIONAL;  tells the function how lonf to hold each individual character (if recurse is set to true, don't use this; not tested)
+`int waitIndv[]=0` OPTIONAL;  tells the function how lonf to hold each individual character (if recurse is set to true, bugs may occur; not tested) Automatically set to 0

 `int current=0` DO NOT USE; used to keep track of current number when using recursion